Classroom - This SUNY Canton degree can be earned in a traditional classroom setting.

 Instructors in this program have a wide variety of real world experience including attorneys who are practicing, or have practiced law.
 This allows students to learn from the experiences of professionals from governmental agencies and from the private sector.

-No time?
-Try SUNY Canton online!
+No Time?
+Try SUNY Canton Online!

 The Legal Studies degree is one of SUNY Canton's signature online programs.
 Students don't have to travel to take an online course, eliminating geographic barriers.
 Because internet courses don't have set classroom schedules, students can participate at any hour and from anywhere, even from your job.
+The Legal Studies degree can be earned entirely online if necessary.

 Students work to produce well-written, well-researched documents applying client’s facts to the law.
 Students learn this process hands-on with case examples and studies.